bitwise-rude/transaction_manager/README.md

-Here is a README.md file for your **Room Transaction App** backend.

 # Room Transaction App Backend And Frontend

-(I know I should've done them differently but its a very simple project, so sorry for making this a mess.)
+(I know I should've done the frontend and backend differently but its a very simple project, so sorry for making this a mess.)

 This is the backend for the Room Transaction App, a simple service to help roommates manage shared expenses and debts.
 The API is built with Flask and uses a JSON file (`expense_data.json`) to persist data.